Today we are breaking down credit scores, credit freezes, and how to keep your personal information secure.

 A credit report gives you the transparency you need to check the accuracy of the information so that you can take action to correct any erroneous information.
 (We’ll discuss this below).

-Checking your Credit Score & Credit Reports for Free
+How do You Check Your Credit Score & Credit Reports for Free?

 Given this, consumer expert Clark Howard suggests pulling your credit report from a different agency every four months.
 This strategy lets you review your credit history three times a year for free.